 Tavailable_PRS,i= LCMTPRS,i,MGRPi, the least common multiple between TPRS,i and MGRPi

-MGRPi is the measurement gap repetition periodicity in frequency layer i.
+MGRPi is the measurement gap repetition periodicity in positioning frequency layer i.

-TPRS,i is the PRS resource periodicity in frequency layer i.
-If the frequency layer i has more than one DL PRS resource sets with different PRS periodicities, the least common multiple of PRS periodicities among DL PRS resource sets is used to derive the measurement period of that PRS frequency layer.
+TPRS,i is the PRS resource periodicity in positioning frequency layer i.
+If the positioning frequency layer i has more than one DL PRS resource sets with different PRS periodicities with muting, TperPRS with muting=Nmuting*TperPRS, the least common multiple of TperPRS with muting among DL PRS resource sets is used to derive the measurement period of that positioning frequency layer.

-resource
+TperPRS is the periodicity of PRS resource sets given by the higher-layer parameter DL-PRS-Periodicity.

+Nmuting is the scaling factor considering PRS resource muting.
+If bitmap b1 for higher-layer parameter DL-PRS-MutingPattern is provided, and TperPRS*TmutingPRS ≤10240ms, then Nmuting=TmutingPRS*min(L,10240TperPRS*TmutingPRS); otherwise, if bitmap b1 is not provided or TperPRS*TmutingPRS>10240ms, then Nmuting=1.
+TmutingPRS is the muting repetition factor given by the higher-layer parameter DL-PRS-MutingBitRepetitionFactor, and L is the size of the bitmap b1.

-Editor’s note: FFS: counting only PRS frequency layers for which there is at least one PRS resource with PRS symbols available in at least some measurement gaps
+Editor’s note: FFS: counting only positioning frequency layers for which there is at least one PRS resource with PRS symbols available in at least some measurement gaps

-The time TUERxTx,i starts from the first MG instance aligned with DL PRS resources of PRS frequency layer i closest in time after both the NR-Multi-RTT-RequestLocationInformation message and NR-Multi-RTT-ProvideAssistanceData message from LMF via LPP [34] are delivered to the physical layer of UE.
+The time TUERxTx,i starts from the first MG instance aligned with DL PRS resources of positioning frequency layer i closest in time after both the NR-Multi-RTT-RequestLocationInformation message and NR-Multi-RTT-ProvideAssistanceData message from LMF via LPP [34] are delivered to the physical layer of UE.

+Note: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.

 The UE Rx-Tx time difference measurement period is restarted if HO occurs during the measurement period and after SRS reconfiguration on the target cell is complete.

-Editors Note: The applicability of requirements if the time duration of a DL PRS resource exceeds the UE capability N.9.9.5 NR E-CID measurements
+When PRS-RSRP is configured for multi-RTT, the UE Rx-Tx time difference measurements and PRS-RSRP measurements are performed over the same measurement period.

+Editor’s note: FFS: Measurement period requirements when cell change does not impact SRS configuration

+Editor’s note: FFS: Measurement period requirements when cell change does impact SRS configuration

+Editor’s note: FFS: The UE Rx-Tx time difference measurement period requirements in this clause shall not apply, if the uplink transmission timing changes during the UE Rx-Tx measurement period due to the network-configured Timing Advance.

+Editor’s note: FFS: The UE Rx-Tx time difference measurement period requirements in this clause shall not apply, if NTA_offset defined in Table 7.1.2-2 changes during the UE Rx-Tx measurement period.

+9.9.5 NR E-CID measurements

 .< End of change >